 Corn gluten meal: A corn byproduct that excludes the bran, germ, and starch

-So, for example, protein derived from a named meat tops protein derived from soy… Always aim for the best quality ingredients you can afford And remember, always take the time to check the best before date to ensure the food is fresh and not rancid.
+So, for example, protein derived from a named meat tops protein derived from soy.
+Always aim for the best quality ingredients you can afford And remember, always take the time to check the best before date to ensure the food is fresh and not rancid.

 The take-home message when selecting food is to choose a food based on your pup's life stage.
 Then, compare brands based on a dry matter basis.
-Then for a normal healthy dog, choose the food with the highest protein content.
-So 25% protein beats 22% on a dry matter basis.
+Next, for a normal healthy dog, choose the food with the highest protein content.
+For instance, 25% protein beats 22% on a dry matter basis.
 But if your dog has a health problem, speak to your vet first to determine what ratio of protein to other ingredients is best for them.